chaindrium-inc/Blossom-SummerSchool-2019/README.md

 		- now, you should see a list with addresses and corresponding balance
 		- choose one of the addresses (in case you have already transferred some coins, use that account)
 			- then click on `Access My Wallet`

+	- *** Faucet: Send some test coins***
+		- Go to the following website in your browser: https://faucet.ropsten.be/
+		- Copy paste the selected address from above and paste it in this site
+		- click on `Send me test Ether`
+		- You can click on the transaction id provided to monitor the transaction
+		- Wait till the balance shows up on your MyEtherWallet for that particular address

+- **Access a MyEtherWallet Account (option II)**
+	- Install metamask extension on your browser
+	- Click on the metamask extension
+	- Click on "import using account seed phrase"
+	- Enter the 12 words and add a password (you can use the account next time with just the password)

 - **Faucet: Send some test coins**
 	- Go to the following website in your browser: https://faucet.ropsten.be/
 	- Copy paste the selected address from above and paste it in this site